mattbierner/fault-gif/README.md

 8 X
 ```

-We can resizing the image horizontally using the same technique:
+We can resize the image horizontally using the same technique:

 ![](documentation/horizontal.png)